TheRefineryOrg/the-refinery-docs-starlight/src/content/docs/reference/techstack.md

 - **React**: A library for building user interfaces, allowing developers to create reusable UI components that manage their state.

+- **TypeScript** - A superset of JavaScript that adds static types to the language, enhancing code quality and understandability.

 - **TailwindCSS**: A utility-first CSS framework for rapidly building custom designs without leaving your HTML.

 - **DaisyUI**: A plugin for TailwindCSS that provides fully customizable, themeable UI components.